-In addition to stigma, cost is the other major factor for people not addressing mental health issues.
-As of 2014, most individual and small group health insurance plans, including plans sold on the Marketplace are required to cover mental health and substance use disorder services.
-Nevertheless, the co-pays, deductibles, and other out-of-pocket costs are still a boundary for many people.
+In addition to stigmas, cost is the other major factor that causes people not to address their mental health issues.
+As of 2014, most individual and small group health insurance plans, including plans sold on the Marketplace, must cover mental health and substance disorder services.
+Yet co-pays, deductibles, and other out-of-pocket costs remain unaffordable for many.

-Remember, in order to qualify as an eligible expense, the IRS says “Medical care expenses must be primarily to alleviate or prevent a physical or mental disability or illness.”
-The following provides a quick overview of some eligible treatments for mental health.
+Remember, to qualify as an eligible expense, the IRS says, “Medical care expenses must be primarily to alleviate or prevent a physical or mental disability or illness.”
+The following provides a quick overview of eligible mental health treatment.

 Patients with mental health needs can also see a licensed psychologist.
-A psychologist may run psychological tests and use different forms of behavioral or cognitive therapies with the patient.
-However, a psychologist cannot prescribe medication.
+A psychologist may run psychological tests and use different behavioral or cognitive therapies with the patient.
+However, psychologists and counselors cannot prescribe medication.

 The American Psychiatric Association lists many addictive disorders as mental health issues.
-These include alcohol, tobacco and substance abuse (marijuana, opioids, stimulants, etc).
-Smoking cessation programs and treatments qualify as eligible expenses, as do in- and out-patient treatment for alcoholism and drug addiction.
-You can even cover the cost of meals and lodging for in-patient treatment, as well as transportation expenses for attending Alcoholics Anonymous, Narcotics Anonymous, or similar recovery groups.
+These include alcohol, tobacco, and substance abuse.
+Smoking cessation programs and treatments qualify as eligible expenses, as do in- and out-patient treatment for alcoholism and substance abuse.
+You can even cover the cost of meals and lodging for in-patient treatment and transportation expenses for attending meetings of Alcoholics Anonymous, Narcotics Anonymous, or similar recovery groups.

-Believe it or not, the practice of acupuncture is commonly used to treat depression, eating disorders and other types of mental illness.
+Acupuncture is another common treatment for depression, eating disorders, and other types of mental illness.
 You may need a Letter of Medical Necessity from a physician to cover the cost with an FSA or HSA.

 Mental health and wellness is an important part of healthcare.
-Working together, we can help others overcome the stigmas surrounding mental illness and promote better mental healthcare.
-Be sure to contact your health insurance provider to know what is covered under your policy.
-You can also consult your benefits administrator or refer to the Summary Plan Description regarding eligible expenses for your company’s FSA or HSA.
+Working together, we can overcome the stigmas surrounding mental illness and promote better mental healthcare.
+Contact your health insurance provider to determine your policy’s coverages.
+You can also talk with your benefits administrator or refer to the Summary Plan Description regarding eligible expenses for your company’s FSA or HSA.